-The total pension liability for the June 30, 2017 measurement date was determined by an actuarial valuation as of July 1, 2016, which rolled forward to June 30, 2017.
+The total pension liability for the June 30, 2018 measurement date was determined by an actuarial valuation as of July 1, 2017, which rolled forward to June 30, 2018.
 These actuarial valuations used the following assumptions:

-6/30/2017 6/30/2016

-2.25 Percent 3.08 Percent

-1.65-4.15 Percent 1.65-4.15 Percent

-2.65-5.15 Percent 2.65-5.15 Percent

-7.00 Percent 7.65 Percent

-2.25 Percent 1.65-4.15 Percent 2.65-5.15 Percent
+June 30, 2018 June 30, 2017 Inflation Salary Increases (based on age): 2.25 Percent 2.25 Percent Though 2026 1.65-4.15 Percent 1.65-4.15 Percent Thereafter 2.65-5.15 Percent 2.65-5.15 Percent Investment Rate of Return 7.00 Percent 7.00 Percent

 Preretirement mortality rates were based on the RP-2000 Employee Preretirement Mortality Table for male and female active participants.
 For State employees, mortality tables are set back 4 years for males and females.
 For local employees, mortality tables are set back 2 years for males and 7 years for females.
-In addition, the tables provide for future improvements in mortality from the base year of 2013 using a generational approach based on the plan actuary's modified MP-2014 projection scale.
-Postretirement morality rates were based on the RP-2000 Combined Healthy Male and Female Mortality Tables (set back 1 year for males and females) for service retirements and beneficiaries of former members and a one-year static projection based on mortality improvement Scale AA.

-In addition, the tables for service retirements and beneficiaries of former members provide for future improvements in mortality from the base year of 2013 using a generational approach based on the plan actuary's modified MP-2014 projection scale.
+In addition, the tables provide for future improvements in mortality from the base year of 2013 using a generational approach based on the Conduent modified 2014 projection scale.
+Postretirement mortality rates were based on the RP-2000 Combined Healthy Male and Female Mortality Tables (set back 1 year for males and females) for service retirements and beneficiaries of former members.
+In addition, the tables for service retirements and beneficiaries of former members provide for future improvements in mortality from 2012 to 2013 using Projection Scale AA and using a generational approach based on the Conduent 2014 projection scale thereafter.
 Disability retirement rates used to value disabled retirees were based on the RP-2000 Disabled Mortality Table (set back 3 years for males and set forward 1 year for females).